ETIAS for South Koreans 2026: Complete Guide

 How to Apply for ETIAS (Step by Step)

 1 Go to the official EU ETIAS portal.
 The official website will be at travel-europe.europa.eu/etias.
-The portal opens in Q4 2026.
+The portal is not yet open — ETIAS launches when it launches (2027 likely).
 Do not use any third-party site — scam services are already operating.

 2 Enter your passport details.
 You’ll need a South Korean passport valid for at least 3 months beyond your planned departure from Europe.